Grid specification

 (factor <1.0) in the corresponding coordinate axis direction.

-(Comment: The term "inhomogeneous" refers to grid lines (=nodes)
+(Comment: The term "inhomogeneous" refers to grid lines (=nodes

-between two adjacent grid lines (=x/y/z-grid-lines).
-However, the
+between two adjacent grid lines (=x/y/z-grid-lines

 total grid of the whole device is likely to be inhomogeneous in general even if